mskcc/igo-marketplace-login/README.md

 Centralized CAS for IGO applications

 ## Development
-After setting up the `backend` and `frontend`, the login application should be available at `localhost:3000`
+After installing MongoDB https://www.mongodb.com/docs/manual/administration/install-community/ and setting up the `backend` and `frontend`, the login application should be available at `localhost:3000`

 ### Frontend
 ```